vapor-community/sql-kit-extras/README.md

 - I **will not** release this package with a 1.0.0 or higher version number.

 _In short, use at your own risk._

+## Miscellaneous info

+- When the package is built with Swift 6.1 or later, this package provides two traits:
+  - `FluentSQLKitExtras`: This trait is **enabled by default**.
+It enables a number of utilities which permit the use of FluentKit models - mostly keypaths to the model properties - with SQLKit APIs.
+This is _separate_ from and does not affect the `FluentKitExtras` target, which provides additional utilities specifically for FluentKit.
+  - `PostgreSQLKitExtras`: This trait is disabled by default.
+It enables several additional expressions and other utilties which require PostgreSQL-specific SQL syntax.

+  When the package is built with Swift 6.0, it behaves as if both traits are always enabled.